-- 4.2.1 Each examination will comprise an assessment of the student's knowledge, understanding and skills, and also the evaluation of the outcome of that assessment. - 4.2.2 The questions and assignments of an examination will be clear and unambiguous, and will contain sufficient instructions for the answers to be given in the required detail. - 4.2.3 The examination will be appropriate and will serve exclusively to assess whether the student has developed the qualities that were determined in advance as the objectives of the course component concerned, and were laid down in the e-Prospectus. - 4.2.4 The examination will be so specific that only those students who have a sufficient command of the material will be able to provide adequate answers.
+- 4.2.1 Each examination will comprise an assessment of the student's knowledge, understanding and skills, and also the evaluation of the outcome of that assessment. - 4.2.2 The questions and assignments of an examination will be clear and unambiguous, and will contain sufficient instructions for the answers to be given in the required detail. - 4.2.3 The examination will be appropriate and will serve exclusively to assess whether the student has developed the qualities that were determined in advance as the objectives of the programme component concerned, and were laid down in the e-Prospectus. - 4.2.4 The examination will be so specific that only those students who have a sufficient command of the material will be able to provide adequate answers.
 The examination will correspond to the level of the course component. - 4.2.5 The questions and assignments of the examination will be distributed as evenly as possible over the prescribed reading material. - 4.2.6 The questions and assignments of the examination will relate only to the material announced in advance as prescribed reading material.
-It will be clear for students in advance how they will be assessed, and on what material they will be assessed. - 4.2.7 If a written examination counts towards 20% or more of the final course grade the questions and assignments of the examination will be reviewed by another qualified examiner in a manner prescribed by the Board of Examiners. - 4.2.8 The duration of each examination will be such that the student may reasonably be expected to have sufficient time to answer the questions and/or complete the assignments. - 4.2.9 Written or online tests will be assessed on the basis of pre-determined, written criteria. - 4.2.10 The procedures relating to the quality assurance of examinations are determined by the Board of Examiners.
-These include but are not limited to the following: - The Board of Examiners makes available to examiners recommended assessment criteria for common assessment types.
-Examiners are free to amend these criteria there were necessary. - The examiner ensures that for each course at least four distinct learning outcomes are assessed. - The examiner ensures that each assessment cannot count towards more than 45% of the final course grade.
-This rule does not apply to the final paper (capstone) or to courses offered as part of the minor. - The examiner ensures that presentations as well as in-class participation count for a maximum of 19% of the final grade. - For courses offered as part of the minor, the examiner should ensure there are at least two assessments per course. - The examiner ensures that plagiarism software is used where possible to detect possible cases of
+It will be clear for students in advance how they will be assessed, and on what material they will be assessed. - 4.2.7 If a written examination counts towards 20% or more of the final course grade the questions and assignments of the examination will be reviewed by another qualified examiner in a manner prescribed by the Board of Examiners. - 4.2.8 The duration of each examination will be such that the student may reasonably be expected to have sufficient time to answer the questions and/or complete the assignments. - 4.2.9 Written or online examinations will be assessed on the basis of pre-determined, written criteria.